oddbird/oddsite/content/2017/03/06/pattern-making.rst

-If I override the value of ``$brand`` later in the document, that will have no affect on the value of ``$brand-light``:
+If I override the value of ``$brand`` later in the document, that will have no effect on the value of ``$brand-light``:

 .. code:: scss